Curly in the Spotlight By Karen Boeker

 Curly is one of the most common Beanies ever made.
 It was manufactured during the height of the craze when Ty was making millions of them.

-Many believe that Curly has these so called “error tags”.
+Many believe that Curly has “error tags”.
 While there are some errors on some tags they were made in the millions and are not considered rare by collectors.
 It’s pure internet hoax.

 You’ve seen high sales?
 So have we but they’re fake.
-It’s sometimes a seller trying to keep the rumors going.
+Sometimes it’s a seller trying to keep the rumors going.
 They set up a listing and have a friend buy it.
-It’s sometimes a vigilante buyer trying to hurt a seller.
+Sometimes it’s a vigilante buyer trying to hurt a seller.
 Money laundering also happens but not as often as a few years ago.

 Let’s take a good look at each auction.
 The first 3 culprits:The first one shows $8999 with a best offer.
 Let’s look inside: